 If you’ve been injured while working at a construction site, you may be able to make a workers compensation claim.
 The Illinois workers compensation system provides a no-fault mechanism for injured workers to get their medical care covered, as well as payment of disability benefits if you can’t work or have to switch to light duty, and vocational rehabilitation if you’re no longer able to do your former job and need training to do something else.

 You may be uncertain how to go about filing a claim, or you may have made a claim with your employer or your employer’s workers comp insurance company and are being denied.
 In either event, a skilled workers compensation attorney can help.
-A lawyer can assist you in putting together the documentation you need to support your claim, negotiating a settlement, or representing you in a formal claim through the Illinois Workers Compensation Commission.
-With an experienced lawyer at your side, you have a better chance at getting the compensation you deserve following your work-related injury.
+A Chicago construction accident lawyer can assist you in putting together the documentation you need to support your claim, negotiating a settlement, or representing you in a formal claim through the Illinois Workers Compensation Commission.
+With an experienced construction accident lawyer at your side, you have a better chance at getting the compensation you deserve following your work-related injury.